Ayurveda for Anxiety: Natural Approaches That Work

 Pitta-Type Anxiety

-When Pitta types experience anxiety, it often presents differently -- with an edge of frustration, irritability, or the need to control outcomes.
+When Pitta types get anxious, it usually has an edge.
+Frustration, irritability, the need to control outcomes.

 - Symptoms: Irritability, perfectionism, fear of failure, burning sensations, digestive upset